Mon 4/6: NPHW Forum

 (Please note that you will need Adobe Reader 4 or higher to view a PDF.
 If you cannot open the file, please try downloading the latest version of Adobe Reader at the link below, or by using another browser.)

-The American Public Health Association champions the health of all people and communities.
+The American Public Health Association champions the health of all people and all communities.
 We strengthen the profession of public health, promote best practices and share the latest public health research and information.
 We are the only organization that influences federal policy, has a 140-plus year perspective and brings together members from all fields of public health.